CSCfi/csc-user-guide/docs/data/Allas/allas-nextcloud.md

 Open the _Add storage_ menu and select : _Amazon S3_

-This opens a definition menu here you need to file following parameters
+This opens a definition menu here you need to file following parameters:

-Folder name: display name for the allas bucket (2001234-nextcloud)
+*   Folder name: display name for the allas bucket (2001234-nextcloud)
-Bucket: The bucket you just created  or some older bucket.
+*   Bucket: The bucket you just created  or some older bucket.
+*   Host:a3s.fi
-Port: 443
+*   Port: 443
-Region: US
+*   Region: US
-Enable SSL
+*   Enable SSL
-Access key: from the output of the grep command above Secret key: from the output of the grep command above
+*   Access key: from the output of the grep command above
+*   Secret key: from the output of the grep command above

-Then go to the “External storages” in your “Personal” settings click the line containing the external folder name just created to ensure that the storage works.
+Then go to the _External storages_ in your _Personal_ settings and click the line containing the external folder name just created to ensure that the storage works.

-If you now move to the Files tool in the main menu (blue bar on the top), you should see an new external storage folder named as defined above.
+If you now move to the _Files_ tool in the main menu (blue bar on the top), you should see an new external storage folder named as defined above.

 Now you can click this folder and start uploading and downloading data